 McElroy (P. 110)

-However, while Cleveland’s mother inscribed his Bible with his full name, the Clerk of the Supreme Court used Cleveland’s omitted it in an annotation:
+However, while Cleveland’s mother inscribed his Bible with his full name, the Clerk of the Supreme Court used Cleveland’s omitted his first name in an annotation in the Bible:

 Before returning this precious book to the President, the Clerk of the Supreme Court entered this record on the flyleaf: ’It was used to administer the oath of office to Grover Cleveland, President of the United States, on the fourth of March, 1885.